tilburgsciencehub/website/content/topics/Analyze/causal-inference/did/pretrends.md

 ## Problems with common tests for pre-trends

 Significance tests and event study plots are straightforward and intuitive ways of testing for the validity of the parallel trends assumption.
 However, they are subject to some notable shortcomings, which are discussed in detail by [Roth (2022)](https://www.aeaweb.org/articles?id=10.1257/aeri.20210236).
-We look at the most important insights from this paper below.
+We look at the two main shortcomings below: low statistical power and exacerbation of bias.

 ### Low statistical power